Discover how Jon is completing his PhD at Cambridge

 “As Jon’s main carer I can say that our relationship is very good,” explained Valentin, “and I think this is mainly down to me being a young, sociable person who likes to share my enthusiasm with others.

 “Myself and Jon are near enough the same age,” he said, “which allows us to share mutual hobbies such as music, movies and computer games.”

 Valentin added, “It’s extremely rewarding helping Jon with his life here at Cambridge.
 He’s completing a great PhD and I know that I have made a difference too.”

 Helping Hands provides a fully managed service, meaning that the support Jon receives is consistent across the academic year and his breaks from university and with clear communication throughout.

-Registered Nurse and Head of Clinical Care at Helping Hands, Melanie Dawson, said, “Carers are required to support every aspect of Jon’s life and needs, whilst allowing him the freedom to make his own decisions and pursue an active social life.
+Dementia Specialist at Helping Hands, Jayne Vale, said, “Carers are required to support every aspect of Jon’s life and needs, whilst allowing him the freedom to make his own decisions and pursue an active social life.

 “Balancing the need to provide independence and achieve outcomes is difficult; thus, the relationship Jon has with his carers and the management team at Helping Hands is fundamental to the continuing success of his care package.”